-Most pet owners don't need reminding.
-Animals make people feel good.
-But we're talking about more than feeling glad they're around.
-Your favorite animal can make you healthy and help you stay that way.
+No doubt about it: Animals can make people feel good.
+And your favorite ones can also help you stay well.
 You may be surprised at just how many ways a pet can improve your health.

-It only takes a few minutes with a dog or cat or watching fish swim to feel less anxious and less stressed.
+It only takes a few minutes with a dog or cat or watching fish swim to feel calmer and less stressed.
 Your body actually goes through physical changes in that time that make a difference in your mood.
-The level of cortisol, a hormone associated with stress, is lowered.
-And the production of serotonin, a chemical associated with well-being, is increased.
-Reducing stress saves your body wear and tear.
+The level of cortisol, a stress hormone, lowers.
+And serotonin, a feel-good chemical your body makes, rises.

 You still have to watch your weight and exercise.
 But having a pet can help you manage your blood pressure.
-In one study of 240 married couples, pet owners had lower blood pressure and lower heart rates during rest than people who did not own a pet.
-That held true whether they were at rest or undergoing stress tests.
-Another study showed that children with hypertension lowered their blood pressure while petting their dog.
+In one study of 240 married couples, pet owners had lower blood pressure and lower heart rates during rest than people who didn’t have a pet.
+Another study showed that when children with high blood pressure petted their dog, their numbers improved.

-Research has shown the long-term benefits of owning a cat include protection for your heart.
-Over the 20 years of one study, people who never owned a cat were 40% more likely to die of a heart attack than those who had.
-Another study showed that dog owners had a significantly better survival rate one year after a heart attack.
-Overall, pet owners have a lower risk of dying from any cardiac disease, including heart failure.
+People with cats and dogs may have some heart benefits.
+In a 20-year study, people who never owned a cat were 40% more likely to die of a heart attack than those who had.
+Another study found that dog owners had a better survival rate one year after a heart attack.
+Overall, pet owners are less likely to die of any cardiac disease, including heart failure.

-Therapists have been known to prescribe a pet as a way of dealing with and recovering from depression.
 No one loves you more unconditionally than your pet.
-And a pet will listen to you talk for as long as you want to talk.
-Petting a cat or dog has a calming effect.
-And taking care of a pet -- walking with it, grooming it, playing with it -- takes you out of yourself and helps you feel better about the way you spend your time.
+It could even help you deal with and recover from depression.
+Your pet will listen to you talk for as long as you want to talk.
+You’ll probably feel calmer when you pet a cat or dog.
+And when you take care of an animal -- walk with it, groom it, play with it -- takes you out of yourself and helps you feel better about the way you spend your time.

-If you exercise with your pet, you’ll both benefit.
+When you work out with your pet, you’ll both benefit.
 Shine a flashlight on the wall or wave a string while you do a step aerobics routine.
-Your cat will get a healthy workout chasing the light, and you'll be thoroughly entertained.
-And nationwide, there are yoga classes for people and their dogs, called doga.
-Call your local gym or ask your vet if there are similar programs in your area.
+Your cat will get a workout chasing the light, and you'll be entertained.
+You might even find yoga classes for people and their dogs, called doga.
+Call your local gym or ask your vet about it.

 Fewer Strokes Among Cat Owners

-Researchers aren't sure why.
-But cat owners have fewer strokes than people who don't own cats.
-It's partly due to the effects owning a pet can have on a person's circulation.
-But researchers speculate that cats may have a more calming effect on their owners than other animals do.
+Doctors aren't sure why.
+It may be partly due to the effects owning a pet can have on a person's circulation.
+But researchers think that cats may have a more calming effect on their owners than other animals do.
 It may also have something to do with the personality of a cat owner.
 Cats often become the focus of their owner's interest, which diverts them from other stressful worries.

-One key to a healthy mind is staying engaged with others.
-And pet owners have a tendency to want to talk with other pet owners.
+One key to a healthy mind is to stay engaged with others.
+And pet owners tend to want to talk with other pet owners.
 A dog is a conversation waiting to happen.
-People, especially other people with dogs, will stop and talk with you when they see you walking your pet.
-Visiting a dog park lets you socialize with other owners while your dog socializes with their dogs.
+People, especially those with dogs, will stop and talk with you when they see you walking your pet.
+Go to a dog park to socialize with other owners while your pets play.

 Fewer Allergies, Stronger Immunity

-Researchers have found that when children grow up in a home with a dog or cat they are less likely to develop allergies.
+When children grow up in a home with a dog or cat they are less likely to develop allergies.
 The same is true for kids who live on a farm with large animals.
-In addition, higher levels of certain immune system chemicals show a stronger immune system, which will help keep them healthy as they get older.
+Higher levels of certain immune system chemicals show a stronger immune system, which will help keep them healthy as they get older.

 Cats and Asthma Prevention

 It doesn't seem to make sense.
 Pet allergies are one of the most common triggers of asthma.
-But researchers have studied the effects of having cats in the homes of infants at risk for asthma.
-What they found was that those children were significantly less likely to develop asthma as they got older.
+But researchers have studied the effects of having cats in the homes of babies at risk for asthma.
+They found that those children were less likely to develop asthma as they got older.
 There's one exception.
-Children whose mothers have a cat allergy are three times more likely to develop asthma after early exposure to cats.
+Children whose mothers have a cat allergy are three times more likely to develop asthma after being around cats at an early age.

 For people with diabetes, a sudden drop in the level of blood glucose can be very serious.
-Some dogs can alert their owner to a dangerous drop before it actually happens.
-They may be responding to chemical changes in the body that give off a scent.
+Some dogs can alert their owner before it actually happens.
+They may sense chemical changes in the body that give off a scent.
 The alarm gives the owner time to eat a snack to avoid the emergency.
 About one in three dogs living with people with diabetes have this ability.
-Dogs for Diabetics is training more dogs to help more people.

 Some mental health therapists use a dog in therapy.
 A dog in the office may help someone be more comfortable.
-But that's not all.
-A remark to or about a dog may show what’s really on someone’s mind.
-One therapist tells about a couple in his office who started arguing.
+And a remark to or about a dog may show what’s really on someone’s mind.
+One therapist tells about a couple in his office who started to argue.
 The dog, which usually just slept during the session, got up and wanted out.
 He used that to help the couple see how their fighting affected others, especially their children.

 Partners in Better Cancer Care

-Cats and dogs both get cancer, and both benefit from research on human cancer.
-But more and more the opposite is also true.
-Humans are benefiting from research on pet cancers.
 Dogs and cats can get the same kinds of cancers humans do.
 For example, studies of prostate cancer in dogs have led to a better understanding of how it develops in older men.
-And preventing cancer in pets may lead to new prevention strategies for their human owners.
+And preventing cancer in pets may lead to new strategies for people, too.

 Overcoming the Limitations of ADHD

-Kids with ADHD can benefit from working with and keeping a pet.
-Taking charge of the jobs on a pet care schedule helps a child learn to plan and be responsible.
-Pets need to play, and playing with a pet is an great way to release excess energy.
-That means an easier time falling asleep at night.
+When a child with ADHD works with and keeps a pet, there can be benefits.
+It gives them practice with chores, planning, and responsibility.
+Pets need to play, and that helps kids burn off extra energy.
+In turn, that can mean an easier time falling asleep at night.
 And because the bond between a pet and a child is unconditional love, pets help children with ADHD learn about self-esteem.

 Autism: Addressing the Senses

-Sensory issues are common among children with autism.
-Sensory integration activities are designed to help them get used to the way something feels against their skin.
-Or it may be how they react to certain smells or sounds.
+Sensory issues are common among children with Autism Sensory Disorder.
+Sensory integration activities help them get used to the way something feels against their skin, and to certain smells or sounds.
 Dogs and horses have both sometimes been used in these activities.
 The children usually find it calming to work with animals.
-And animals easily hold the attention of children with autism.
+And animals can hold their attention.

-Strong bones are your best defense against osteoporosis and painful fractures.
-Walking your dog helps.
-It's a weight-bearing exercise that strengthens your bones and the muscles around them.
-It also lets you spend time in the sun, which provides vitamin D. If you have osteoporosis, be sure you guard against falls.
-Use a short leash that won’t get tangled.
+Walking your dog counts as a weight-bearing exercise that strengthens your bones and the muscles around them.
+It also lets you spend time in the sun, which provides vitamin D. If you have osteoporosis, use a short leash that won’t get tangled.
 And don’t walk a dog that is liable to jump on you and make you lose your balance.

-If you have arthritis, you know its important to stretch.
-You also know it can be hard to know when you're stretching enough.
-Cat owners may want to learn from their cat.
+Got a cat?
 Watch how many times she stretches every day, and when she does, you do it too.
 If you can, get down on the floor and go through the same motions.
-If you can’t get on the floor, sit on a chair and follow along by stretching your upper body.
+If you can’t get on the floor, sit on a chair and follow along to stretch your upper body.

-If your dog has arthritis, you can use the effort to manage his to help manage yours.
+Do you and your dog have arthritis?
 When you make an appointment at the vet, also call and make your own doctor’s appointment.
-Regular exercise is important for both of you, so walk with your dog.
-Keep your medicine in the same place you keep the dog’s.
-That way you’ll see it when you get his.
-And if you can, coordinate taking your medicines at the same time you give him his medicine.
+You both need exercise, so walk with your dog.
+Keep your medicine in the same place you keep the dog’s, so you’ll see it when you get his.
+If you can, coordinate taking your medicines at the same time you give him his medicine.

 Relief From RA

-People with rheumatoid arthritis benefit from movements like walking and throwing a Frisbee with their pet.
-And pets give you a distraction that can help take your thoughts off of your own condition.
-But perhaps the best help comes from those dogs or cats that seem to be super sensitive to people who aren’t feeling well.
+If you have rheumatoid arthritis, you’ll benefit when you walk and throw a Frisbee with your pet.
+And pets can help take your thoughts off of your own condition.
+But perhaps the best help comes from those dogs or cats that seem to be super-sensitive to people who don’t feel well.
 Sometimes just their presence can make you feel better.

 Soothing Heat for Chronic Pain

 A Mexican hairless dog called a Xolo is known for generating intense body heat.
 An organization called Paws for Comfort trains Xolos to be service dogs for people with fibromyalgia and other forms of chronic pain that respond to heat.
-People get relief just by placing their hurting limbs against the dog’s body or lying up next to it.
+People get relief when they put their hurting limbs against the dog’s body or lying up next to it.
 Some dogs have even been trained to ride around wrapped around the neck of a person with chronic neck pain.

-A "seizure dog" is one that has been specially trained to live and work with people who have epilepsy.
-Some are trained to bark and alert the parents when a child is having a seizure outside or in another room.
+These dogs have been trained to live and work with people who have epilepsy.
+Some are trained to bark and alert the parents when a child has a seizure outside or in another room.
 Some lie next to a person having a seizure to prevent injury (as seen in this demonstration).
-And some work has been done training dogs to warn before a seizure occurs.
+And some work has been done training dogs to warn before a seizure happens.
 This gives the person time to lie down or move away from a dangerous place such as a hot stove.

-Specially trained dogs can perform tasks that let people with Parkinson’s disease maintain their independence.
-They can pick up dropped items or fetch requested ones.
+Specially trained dogs can do tasks that let people with Parkinson’s disease keep their independence.
+They can pick up dropped items or fetch ones you ask for.
 They can provide balance support, open and close doors, and turn lights on with their paws.
-They can also sense when someone with Parkinson’s is "freezing" and touch the foot to let the person keep walking.
+They can also sense when someone with Parkinson’s “freezes” and touch the foot to let the person keep walking.
 Groups like Pet Partners can help you find a good service dog.

 A Better Quality of Life

-Visits from therapy dogs help patients recovering from devastating illness or an event such as a stroke.
-Some dogs are trained to understand a range of commands which lets them help people with aphasia (a language disorder common in older adults, particularly those who’ve had a stroke) feel good when they see the dog understands them.
-And, petting or scratching a dog can help a patient rebuild strength while recovering from a stroke or other illness.
+Visits from therapy dogs help people recovering from devastating illness or an event such as a stroke.
+Some dogs are trained to understand a range of commands which lets them help those with aphasia (a language disorder common in older adults, particularly those who’ve had a stroke) feel good when they see the dog understands them.
+And, petting or scratching a dog can help someone rebuild strength while recovering from a stroke or other illness.
 It also creates a feeling of calm.

 A Calming Presence

-Some studies are being done on bringing specially trained animals into clinical settings, which is happening in more and more hospitals and nursing homes.
-One of the biggest advantages of letting patients interact with animals in such places appears to be improved mood and reduced anxiety.
+Researchers are studying what happens when they bring specially trained animals into clinical settings, such as hospitals and nursing homes.
+One of the biggest advantages of letting people spend time with animals in such places seems to be improved mood and less anxiety.